deanblackborough/gm-platformer/README.md

 - Player can drop through moving jump through platforms with down + jump
 - Player single ground dash (gravity disabled during dash)
 - Player single ground slide
+- Ground slide and ground dash have a cooldown
-- Player sprites for idle, running, jumping, dashing & slide
+- Player sprites for idle, running, jumping (up and down), dashing & slide

 ## In progress

 - Need to show debug values/ranges for moving platforms
 - You can slide and then end up in a ground object
-- Cooldown for sliding

 ## To Do

-- Drop down animation when falling
 - Debug option to show colliders on objects, players
 - Solid platforms - for puzzles
-- Adjust movement for moving platforms, switch to target position on x and y rather than a circle radius
 - Air Dash
 - Rolling
-- Landing after fall
 - Wall climb & Wall hang
 - Breakable walls/platforms
 - Ladders